 Option 1 – property purchase

 The first option for getting a Qualified Investor Visa in Panama is through the purchase of property.
-Until October 2022, the minimum real estate investment required to be eligible for a Qualified Investor Visa stands at $300,000, subsequently rising to $500,000.
+As of October 2024, the minimum real estate investment required to be eligible for a Qualified Investor Visa stands at USD$300,000 again, having been raised to half a million previously.

 Note that the property must be held for a minimum period of five years.